trdtnguyen/sb-guided-capstone/README.md

 +--------------------+---------+--------+---------+--------+-------------+-------------------+---------+--------------------+---------+--------+-------+-------------------+-----------+----------+

 ```
-One interesting observation is that when using `map()` with the function parementer return the object, RDD automatically creates the header based on attribute names in our `CommonEvent` class in ascending alphabet order.
+One interesting observation is that when using `map()` with the function paramenter return the object, Spark RDD automatically creates the header based on attribute names in our `CommonEvent` class in ascending alphabet order.